IanR8612/Death-Valley/README.md

 # Death-Valley
 Repository for the Unity final project for LD1:

+Group Members: Dominic Castaneda, Nathan Cuadros, Sevan Levonian, Jaewon Park, Ian Reafsnyder

 You are a competitor in an arena.
 You will face waves upon waves of enemies that will try their hardest to kill you.
 You found yourself here because there was nowhere else to turn.
 Your goal is to make it to the highest wave that you can.

 Use WASD to move.
 Use the mouse to aim your weapon.
 Hold down the left mouse button to fire your weapon.